en_USEnglish

 • KeyCDN : Another high-performance, reliable paid CDN.

-CDN integration with WordPress
+Integrating a CDN with WordPress

-7. Optimize your WordPress database: Clean and optimize
+7. Optimize WordPress Database: Clean and Optimize

 Database optimization actions

-• Optimize database tables : Reorganize data in database tables to improve query efficiency.
+• Optimize database tables: Reorganize data in database tables to improve query efficiency.

 • Delete spam and unapproved comments.